Four Flies on Grey Velvet: Plot

-Roberto Tobias, a band drummer, is being followed by a suspicious figure.
-He chases and confronts the stalker, who pulls a knife; in the following struggle, Roberto accidentally stabs and apparently kills the man.
-A masked figure snaps several photographs as this happens.
-In the ensuing days, Roberto receives threatening letters about his killing the stalker, Carlo Marosi.
+Roberto Tobias, a drummer in a rock band, has been stalked for days by a suspicious man wearing sunglasses.
+One night, he chases and confronts the stalker in an empty opera house, whereupon the stalker pulls a knife.
+In the ensuing struggle, Roberto accidentally stabs and seemingly kills the man with his own knife.
+A masked figure on a balcony snaps several photographs of the incident.
+In the following days, Roberto receives threatening letters, photographs of the incident and the dead man's identity card, which reveals his name to be Carlo Marosi.
+He is also plagued by a recurring nightmare in which he is publicly beheaded in a square in Saudi Arabia, believing it is a premonition.

-At home that night, Roberto is ambushed by the masked individual, who tells him they are not finished with him before knocking him out.
-The maid, Amelia, witnesses this from the shadows.
-When Roberto's wife Nina returns home, he confesses everything to her but refuses to go to the police since he will be arrested for Marosi's murder.
-Amelia, who now knows the masked figure's identity, tries to blackmail them but is killed by them in a park.
+At home one night, Roberto is ambushed by the masked individual, who tells him they are not finished with him before knocking him out.
+When Roberto's wife Nina wakes up, he confesses everything to her but refuses to go to the police for fear of being arrested for Marosi's murder; the couple's live-in maid, Amelia, overhears their conversation.
+Knowing the masked figure's identity, Amelia tries to blackmail them and arranges a meeting with them in a park, where she is killed by the unseen assailant.
 Despite Roberto's reluctance, Nina's cousin Dalia arrives to stay with Nina and Roberto.

-Elsewhere, Carlo Marosi is still alive: his confrontation with Roberto was staged with a retractable knife.
-Marosi is working for Roberto's tormentor.
-Unnerved by Amelia's murder, Marosi tries to back out of their arrangement, but instead, the mystery figure kills him.
+It is revealed that Marosi is still alive and conspired with Roberto's tormentor to fake his own death using a prop knife.
+Unnerved by Amelia's murder, Marosi tries to back out of their agreement, but the unseen tormentor kills him.

-Roberto hires Arrosio, a flamboyant detective, to identify his tormentor.
-When Roberto returns home, he finds Nina leaving.
-She tells him she will no longer stay in the house with someone stalking them.
+Roberto hires Gianni Arrosio, a flamboyant private investigator recommended by his beatnik artist friend Godfrey, to identify his tormentor.
+When Roberto returns home, he finds Nina leaving; she tells him she refuses to stay in the house while the stalker is at large.
 Roberto resolves to remain.
-That evening, Dalia offers to take care of Roberto in the meantime, and the two start having sexual trysts after Roberto makes passes at her while in the tub.
+That evening, Dalia offers to take care of Roberto, and the two begin an affair.